thomaslener/evecws/readme.md

 # Setup Instructions

+[1] Save all this files in the same - non public - folder on your server.

 - evecws.php (main script to be executed with cron)
 - evecws_daily.php (optional, for daily reports)
 - curl.php (required by evecws.php)
 - config.ini (the place to save your credentials and choose wallet division)
 - install.sql (execute in your database to create tables)

-[1] Save all of this files in the same - non public - folder on your server.

-[2] Create a table in your database using install.sql.
+[2] Create tables in your database using install.sql.

 [3] Adjust config.ini with database credentials
     and Corp API Key (must have Wallet permissions).